LearnOnDemandSystems/docs/lod/lod-lab-developers/lab-instance-sharing.md

 Sharing setting options include:

 * **Share within organization** – You can share a link with users in your organization.

-Users must have launched at least one lab successfully or already have a user account in Learn on Demand (LOD).
+    >[!note]Users must have launched at least one lab successfully or already have a user account in Learn on Demand (LOD).

+    >[!note]Users may be from related organization, either child, parent, or sibling organizations.

 * **Share with anyone** – You can send a link giving access to anyone.

 ## Sharing a Lab